kimfucious/netlify-forms-formik/README.md

 };
 ```

-This is kinda hacky, but in order to clear the form after a successful form submission (or for some other reason), I wanted access to that action, which is passed down as a prop but not accessible outside of the Formik block scope.
+This is kinda hacky, but in order to clear the form after a successful form submission (or for some other reason), I wanted access to that action, which is passed down as a prop in the Formik block scope but is not accessible outside it.

-There may be a better way to do this, but I got bored thinking about it and moved on.
+There may be (probably is) a better way to do this, but I got bored thinking about it and moved on.

 At this point, nothing happens until the user fills out and submits the form.

 #### useRef

-Once reCaptcha is loaded, reCaptcha needs gets executed.
-The reason for running `execute()` is for the support of reCaptcha v2 invisible, which is set via the `size` attribute on the `Reaptcha` element.
+Once reCaptcha is loaded, reCaptcha needs gets executed "manually".
+Manually calling `execute()` is necessary for the support of reCaptcha v2 invisible, which is set via the `size` attribute on the `Reaptcha` element, because clicking on the reCaptcha widget is not possible when it's not visible.

+Though that may seem plainly obvious to some, I'll re-emphasize it anyhow: It's nature of the invisible reCaptcha beast to be invisible, and thus we must wire the user action of submitting the form to reCaptcha execution.

 > :robot: Only reCaptcha v2 invisible is documented here, but with a few tweaks you should be able to get other reCaptcha types (e.g. "I am not a robot") working.